kevacoin-toolkit/keva.app-desktop/README.md

 # keva.app-desktop

-Now you can run keva.app on pc/mobilephone in local area.
+Now you can run keva.app on any devices anywhere anytime.

 run start.bat, it will start kevacoin, kevaapp.exe and a php server.